Ted Galdi: Bestselling Author

 Conversion rate optimization - credibility

-If you're trying to convert a visitor who isn't yet familiar with your brand, like a lead magnet prospect at the awareness stage of your funnel, third-party credibility is crucial.
+If you're trying to convert a visitor who isn't yet familiar with you, like a lead magnet prospect at the awareness stage of your funnel, third-party credibility is crucial.
 It can up conversions at the bottom of the funnel too.

-• Logos of media outlets that have featured your brand
+• Logos of media organizations that have featured you

 Conversion rate optimization - checkout options